Cuppacumbalong Homestead: De Salis family

 Leopold's only daughter Nina married scientist William Farrer in 1882.
 De Salis gave the newly-weds 97 hectares of his property, which the Farrers later named Lambrigg.

 In 1869 the De Salis family acquired the Nass; and Nass Valley squatting runs located in Upper Murrumbidgee area and later still purchased the Coolemon run high in the Brindabella Ranges.
 Later in the 1870s his sons acquired stations in Queensland, most notably Strathmore, located near the township of Bowen.
-Leopold's immediate elder brother William Fane De Salis, who visited New South Wales in 1842, 1844 and 1848, was an important collaborator, and held a number of prominent positions including the chairmanship of the London Chartered Bank of Australia and the Peninsular & Oriental Steam Navigation Company.
-William used his financial connections to help his brother finance these pastoral operations.
+Leopold's immediate elder brother William Fane De Salis, who visited New South Wales in 1842, 1844 and 1848, was an important collaborator, and held a number of prominent positions including the chairmanship of the London Chartered Bank of Australia and P&O. William used his financial connections to help his brother finance these pastoral operations.

 Leopold de Salis was elected the Local Member for Queanbeyan in the New South Wales Legislative Assembly where he served local constituents from 1864–69.
 Then in July 1874 he was appointed to the New South Wales Legislative Council.
 In a political career spanning 24 years, De Salis pursued taxation reform, specifically income tax, that required labourers contribute 'as an insurance against misfortune or improvidence'.

 The De Salis family later fell victim to the financial crisis of the 1890s and the Union Bank of Australia foreclosed on the family's Queensland land holdings in 1892.
 Leopold visited England in 1893, when the accompanying photograph was taken.
 The De Salis family remained at Cuppacumbalong until 1894.
 Leopold was declared insolvent four years later with a debt of £100,000 shortly before his death.

 De Salis Street located in the Canberra suburb of Weetangera is named in honour of Leopold de Salis.